3and4/Leither/README_EN.md

 MiMeiSync mid = RXN74QNeiY08LRSaoeQhx3nOLTC
 mimei sync ok
 ```
-Mimei information and data are now synchronized to the local node.
+Mimei information and data are now synchronized to this node.

-**Mimei support:**
+**Mimei provider:**
-Nodes providing mimei data are called support nodes or data providers.
-The provide command broadcasts to the network that this node provides all data for this mimei.
+Node providing data of a Mimei is called its **Provider**.
+The *provide* command broadcasts to the network that this node provides all data for this Mimei.

 ```shell
 ./Leither mimei provide RXN74QNeiY08LRSaoeQhx3nOLTC